Innovation

 EV charging

-Applicants are encouraged to demonstrate that they have optimised the provision of EV charging points on all developments.
+All developments should aim to exceed the requirements set out in Building Regulations ‘Infrastructure for the charging of electric vehicles Approved Document S‘.
 It is expected that the passive EV charging infrastructure will be provided across the site to ensure that every car parking space and driveway can be installed with active infrastructure at a future date.

 Permeable paving options